GryllsAddons/ShaguTweaks-mods/README.md

 - **basic-chat**
 <br>*Create General, Combat Log and 'Loot & Spam' chat boxes and setup chat channels.*
-<br>*The mod will create and reposition the chat boxes and setup channels on every login unless disabled.*

 - **central-ui.lua**
 <br>*Moves the unit frames, castbar, buffs and minimap into a more central layout.*